danielhdzzz/github-scribe/readme.md

 The `start_date` in which the message will be printed.
 It has to be a sunday, since it is the first row of the contributions graph.

 #### deploy
 Set `deploy` to true to enable commiting and pushing to your github repo.
+I recommend running it once with this option disabled, to check that it runs without any errors.

 ---